5 reasons to snorkel in Antarctica

 Swoop says

-With water temperatures ranging between -1.9°C and 5°C (28.6°F and 41°F) in Antarctica, it is a chilly place to cut your teeth, so some snorkelling experience is recommended.
-However, it isn’t mandatory: you will be given all the training and equipment you need.
+With water temperatures ranging between -1.9°C and 5°C (28.6°F and 41°F) in Antarctica, it's a chilly place to cut your teeth, so some snorkelling experience is recommended.
+However, it isn’t mandatory: you'll be given all the training and equipment you need.

 Snorkelling in Antarctica: FAQs